 - the early vs. late Holocene.
-Overall, Factors 1 and 2 suggests enhanced winter convective mixing between ~4500 and 3000 years ago that brought colder, nutrient-rich waters to the surface. - 299

-300 Factor 3 (Fig. 3a) explains 10% variability and is dominated by a wide group of taxa.
-The main and soil ciliates (Colpodida), which altogether suggest a nearshore environment with fluvial inputs.
-The plankton community described by Factor 3 was dominant in the first half of the Holocene and became scarce as the sea level rose (Camoin et al., 2004) and the Indus coast
+Overall, Factors 1 and 2 suggests enhanced winter convective mixing between ~4500 and 3000 years ago that brought colder, nutrient-rich waters to the surface. - Factor 3 (Fig. 4a) explains 10% variability and is dominated by a wide group of taxa.
+The main identified contributors to Factor 3 include the coastal diatom Eucampia (Werner, 1977), the fish- - egg parasite dinoflagellate Ichthyodinium, also reported from coastal habitats (Shadrin, 2010), - 303 and soil ciliates (Colpodida), which altogether suggest a nearshore environment with fluvial - 304 inputs.
+The plankton community described by Factor 3 was dominant in the first half of the - Holocene and became scarce as the sea level rose (Camoin et al., 2004) and the Indus coast - 306 retreated inland (Fig. 4). - 307 - At a simpler ecological level, Globigerina falconensis is the dominant planktonic foraminifer in the NE Arabian Sea under strong winter wind mixing conditions (Munz et al., 2015; Schulz et al., 2002).
+Over the last six millennia, after the sea level approached the present level, and when the plankton community was consistently outside the influence of coastal and fluvial processes, G. falconensis shows a peak in relative abundance between ~4500 and 3000 years during the cold reversal previously identified by the sedimentary ancient DNA (Fig. 4d).
+A similar peak in G. falconensis was detected in core SO42-74KL from the western Arabian Sea upwelling area - 315 (Schulz et al., 2002) suggesting that mixing occurred in the whole northern half of the Arabian - 316 Sea (Fig. 4d). - 317 - 318 5.
+Discussion - 319 - 320 5.1 Winter Monsoon Variability in the Neoglacial - 321

-301 identified contributors to Factor 3 include the coastal diatom Eucampia (Werner, 1977), the fish-

-302 egg parasite dinoflagellate Ichthyodinium, also reported from coastal habitats (Shadrin, 2010),

-- 306 retreated inland (Fig. 3). - 307

-At a simpler ecological level, Globigerina falconensis is the dominant planktonic foraminifer in the NE Arabian Sea under strong winter wind mixing conditions (Munz et al., 2015; Schulz et al., 2002).
-Over the last six millennia, after the sea level approached the present level, and when

-311 the plankton community was consistently outside the influence of coastal and fluvial processes,

-312 G. falconensis shows a peak in relative abundance between ~4500 and 3000 years during the

-313 cold reversal previously identified by the sedimentary ancient DNA (Fig. 3d).
-A similar peak in

-314 G. falconensis was detected in core SO42-74KL from the western Arabian Sea upwelling area

-- 315 (Schulz et al., 2002) suggesting that mixing occurred in the whole northern half of the Arabian

-- 316 Sea (Fig. 3d).

-- 317

-318 5.
-Discussion

-320 5.1 Winter Monsoon Variability in the Neoglacial

-322 In concert with previous data from the northern Arabian Sea, our reconstructions suggest that 323 convective mixing conditions indicative of a stronger winter monsoon occurred between ~4,500 324 and 3,000 years ago.
-Another cold yet variable period in the northern Arabian Sea (Doose-325 Rolinski et al., 2001) occurred after ~1500 years ago under strong winter monsoon mixing (Böll 326 et al., 2014; Munz et al., 2015) and is seen in the G. falconensis record of Schulz et al. (2002) 327 but is not captured completely in our top-incomplete record.
-In accordance with modern 328 climatologies colder SSTs in the northern coastal Arabian Sea correspond to increased westerly 329 extratropical cyclones bringing winter rains as far as Baluchistan and the western Himalayas 330 (Fig. 3).
-Pollen records offshore the Makran coast where rivers from Baluchistan and ephemeral 331 streams flood during winter (von Rad et al., 1999) indeed indicate enhanced winter monsoon 332 precipitation during between ~4,500 and 3,000 years ago (Ivory and Lezine, 2009).
-Bulk 333 chemistry of sediments from the same Makran core were used to infer enhanced winter-monsoon 334 conditions between 3900 and 3000 years ago (Lückge et al., 2001).
-Although not specifically 335 identified as winter precipitation, increased moisture between \sim 4,600 and 2,500 years ago was also documented immediately east of the Indus River mouths in the now arid Rann of Kutch

-- 337 (Pillai et al., 2018). - 338
+In concert with previous data from the northern Arabian Sea, our reconstructions suggest that convective mixing conditions indicative of a stronger winter monsoon occurred between ~4,500 and 3,000 years ago.
+Another cold yet variable period in the northern Arabian Sea (DooseRolinski et al., 2001) occurred after ~1500 years ago under strong winter monsoon mixing (Böll et al., 2014; Munz et al., 2015) and is seen in the G. falconensis record of Schulz et al. (2002) but is not captured completely in our top-incomplete record.
+In accordance with modern

+- 328 climatologies colder SSTs in the northern coastal Arabian Sea correspond to increased westerly - 329 extratropical cyclones bringing winter rains as far as Baluchistan and the western Himalayas - (Fig. 3 and Suppl.
+Fig. 1).
+Pollen records offshore the Makran coast where rivers from Baluchistan and ephemeral streams flood during winter (von Rad et al., 1999) indeed indicate - and epicenetal streams nood during while (von Rad et al., 1999) indeed indicate enhanced winter monsoon precipitation during between ~4,500 and 3,000 years ago (Ivory and - 333 Lezine, 2009).
+Bulk chemistry of sediments from the same Makran core were used to infer - enhanced winter-monsoon conditions between 3900 and 3000 years ago (Lückge et al., 2001). - Although not specifically identified as winter precipitation, increased moisture between ~4,600 and 2,500 years ago was also documented immediately east of the Indus River mouths in thenow arid Rann of Kutch (Pillai et al., 2018).

-339 In a comparison to published Holocene records (Fig. 4), two periods of weak interhemispheric
+339 In a comparison to published Holocene records (Fig. 5), two periods of weak interhemispheric